Danny McBride Identifies Where ‘Halloween’ Went Off The Rails

 Danny McBride seems to be in the process of reinventing himself.

-The comedic actor from projects like Eastbound and Down and The Foot-Fist Way is starring in next week’s Alien: Covenant and also helming a Halloween reboot or continuation of sorts with buddy David Gordon Green.
+The comedic actor, from projects like Eastbound and Down and The Foot-Fist Way, is starring in next week’s Alien: Covenant and is also helming a Halloween reboot or continuation of sorts with buddy David Gordon Green.

 The pair, who have helmed such vehicles as Pineapple Express, seem to be an unlikely pair for one of the most widely recognized titans of terror, but going by what they’ve said in interviews so far, it is clear why horror auteur John Carpenter is backing their take on his classic “boogeyman” character of Michael Myers.

-On a recent podcast interview with the gang over at the Empire Film Podcast, Danny McBride shared his thoughts on what made the Myers character initially work, where he went wrong, and what fans can expect from his and Green’s take on the character when they get it on Oct.
+On a recent podcast interview with the Empire Film Podcast, Danny McBride shared his thoughts on what made the Myers character initially work, where he went wrong, and what fans can expect from his and Green’s take on the character when they get it on Oct.
 19, 2018.

 “Look at where the Halloween franchise has gone.
 There’s a lot of room for improvement,” McBride said.
 “David and I are coming from it as, we are horror fans, and we are humongous fans of John Carpenter and of what he did with the original Halloween, so I think from watching this and being disappointed by other versions of this series, I think we’re just trying to strip it down and just take it back to what was so good about the original.”